gabrielduessmann/gabrielduessmann/README.md

 <!--
 **gabrielduessmann/gabrielduessmann** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile. -->

-- I'm a Full Stack Developer
+- I'm a Full Stack Web Developer
 - Interested in Java, Springboot, JUnit, Angular and Docker.
 - Currently living in Brazil
 <!--